ND2021-ICL/pipe-ABC/Clustering/ClusteringReadme.txt

 #######

-This folder contains all files related to the DP_GP Clustering used in ND2021
+This directory contains all files related to the DP_GP Clustering used in ND2021

+Extraction contains all scripts related to retrieving the relevant genes from specific gene ontologies, which were then matched to the readcounts from the .csv files found in RNASeqPipeline

 DP_GP_cluster contains the original LICENSE and cloned files required to run the program, although it can also be retrieved by visiting their repository directly at  https://github.com/PrincetonUniversity/DP_GP_cluster

-The human and mouse directories contain the results of running DP_GP on our data from RNASeqPipeline.
+The human and mouse directories contain the results of running DP_GP on our data from RNASeqPipeline

+#######

 Software prerequisites: